devleague/final-project-guidelines/README.md

 The final project is the capstone project for DevLeague students.
 It's purpose is to bring together all of the topics covered during their time with DevLeague, for a team based collabrative project.

 ## Rules
-* It cannot be a food app.
-* It cannot be an events app.
+* It cannot be a food or an events app.
 * Teams should have 3 to 5 students (Depending on class size)
 * Students are able to set their own break times, as long as they coordinate as a group.
     * break times must be coordinated around scheduled DevLeague lectures (be in class)